synertics logo synertics menu icon

 Guarantees of Origin

-PPA pricing is a complex task that accounts for many factors in which the generator and the offtaker evaluate and transfer risks.
-In the case of a pay-as-produced structure, the offtkaker is bearing all risks and needs to account for them when computing a PPA price.
+PPA pricing is shaped by a dynamic interplay of factors, including market-driven capture prices, hedging through futures contracts, the added value of Guarantees of Origin, volume and price risk uncertainties, and other soft driver factors.
+In the case of a pay-as-produced structure, the offtaker is bearing all risks and needs to account for them when computing a PPA price.

 Share it if you found it useful